helsing-ai/talks/README.md

 We believe in the power of knowledge sharing and continuous learning.
-This repository was created to provide a central location for talks and presentations our team has delivered.
+This repository was created to provide a central location for talks and presentations Helsing has delivered.
 Whether you missed a talk or want to revisit the content, you'll find the materials here.

 The repository is organised as follows: